Kathy Maister's Start Cooking

 When using avocados, planning ahead is essential.
 For example, if you try to make guacamole with a hard, under-ripe avocado, neither the texture nor the taste will be very pleasant.

 Fortunately, you can hasten the ripening process by placing the hard avocados in a brown paper bag for 2-4 days.
-As with bananas, you can speed up the ripening process by sticking an apple in the bag as well.
+As with bananas, you can speed up the ripening process by sticking an apple (preferably a green Granny Smith apple) in the bag as well.
 (It’s the ethylene from the apple that does the trick!)

 Begin by cutting two avocados lengthwise rather than making the cut around the width.